 In Texas, an owner cannot be a bona fide purchaser if the owner derives its title under a quitclaim deed.
 Woodward v.
 Ortiz, 237 S.W.2d 286, 291-92 (Tex.
 1951) (purchaser under a quitclaim deed takes with notice of all prior unrecorded conveyances and equitable claims of third persons).
-Nevertheless, because quitclaim deeds are often found in chains of title, an examiner does not typically question marketability merely because a quitclaim deed is found within a chain of title.
+Nevertheless, because quitclaim deeds are often found in chains of title, an examiner does not typically question marketability merely because a quitclaim deed is found within a chain of title if other factors, such as the long passage of time, sufficiently mitigates the practical risk of unmarketability.
 Moreover, case law is not clear as to what constitutes a quitclaim.
 See, e.g., Bryan v.
-Thomas, 365 S.W.2d 628 (Tex.
+Thomas, 365 S.W.2d 628, 629-630 (Tex.

 1963) (conveyance of all of grantor's interest in a tract is not a quitclaim deed).
+For further discussion of quitclaim deeds, see Standard 4.90.